All Equity Courses

 Public Transit During Covid-19: Challenges and Lessons

-The Covid-19 pandemic decimated public transit service across the United States and caused significant decreases in ridership.
-Social equity has suffered as a result, with the riders who depend most on public transit feeling the most tangible effects of these challenges.
+The Covid-19 pandemic decimated public transit service across the United States, causing significant decreases in ridership.
+Social equity subsequently suffered, with the riders who depend most on public transit feeling the most tangible impacts.

 Crime and Urban Planning in the United States